Indigenous science: Education

 Collaboration between Indigenous communities and research scientists can be seen in Indigenous-led projects and community work enacted as a starting point for the collaborations.
-This collaboration has steadily been increasing, one reason being higher education, especially at Tribal Colleges and Universities (TCU).
+This collaboration has steadily been increasing, one reason being higher education, especially at Tribal Colleges and Universities (TCU) and Native American-Serving Nontribal Institutions (NASNTI).
 Many TCUs offer associates degrees, while 19 offer a bachelor's degree and 3 universities offer a masters (Haskell Indian Nations University, the Institute of American Indian and Alaska Native Culture and Arts Development, and Sinte Gleska University).
 TCUs were created to give American Indian and Alaska Native students education, but students from other demographics can attend as well.
 There are many barriers to higher education, especially for historically marginalized and underrepresented groups.
 TCUs are a way to overcome these barriers.
 These universities are usually located close to reservations and serve low-income students, allowing education to be accessible to Native Americans.
 TCUs also provide a platform for scientific advancement and action, as Haskell University hosted their first symposium on climate change in November, 2024.
 This event connected Haskell students and professors with individuals from larger public and private research universities, such as University of Kansas, University of Missouri-Kansas City, UCLA and Harvard.